jake2panda/hhfuzz/README.md

 # hhfuzz

-#about
+# About

 This is a multi threaded http header fuzzer

-#How does it work

-It work by checking the response of http request with http headers

-#how to use it
+# How to use it?

-Very simple just run the program and instructions
+Very simple just run the program and see the instructions

-#notice
+# Notice

-Remember the specifying the json file. it basically contain the default http request headers
+Remember the json file. it basically contain the default http request headers